 They couldn’t set up a computer to run a billion different variations of outcomes by playing the game “what happens if…”.

-That being said, the compensation model they came up with was probably a little harder than necessary (it’s since changed), but the first goal was to make sure the baby (their company and business) survived.
+That being said, the compensation model they came up with was probably more difficult for distributors than necessary (it’s since changed), but the first goal was to make sure the baby (their company and business) survived.

 Remember, they were pioneering a new industry and new business model that was leveraged for exceptional growth.